 In order for you to be convicted of entering by break it must also be proved that you entered the premises by a break (as described above).

-The Police do not necessarily need to prove exactly which offence you intended to commit in the premises in order to convict you, but there must be evidence that you intended to commit some form of indictable offence (for example stealing).
+The police do not necessarily need to prove exactly which offence you intended to commit in the premises in order to convict you, but there must be evidence that you intended to commit some form of indictable offence (such as stealing).

 Possible Defences to Enter Premises